Precious: Interpreting an Ideal

 So many forms and expressions of color draw me in.
 The picture above is of Thibetan Dzi.
 I used this Dzi as the main gem in my necklace “Looking East.”
 The agates pictured below are a snakeskin Agate (see also the cover photo), another Dzi from Thibet, and a highly prized blue lace agate from Mexico (cut and polished by Sam Silver Hawk).

 Any wonder why I adore agates?
 No two are alike.
+Good news, traditionalists are beginning to come around

 I consider all gems to be precious for at least two reasons.
 First, I am grateful to all the people who “give us” gems found in the earth and our waters.
 Think of the danger and labor involved in locating, harvesting, grading, and then cutting all types of gems.
 All of these steps require training, a discerning eye, and patience.
 As of now, skilled artists at all levels are dying off and are being replaced by people lacking the same level of dedication and training.

 Few people outside the gem industry realize the true nature of a gemstone’s journey from the mine to the counter or website of a store.
-Whether the gem is being offered to consumers at a traditional jewelry store’s counter, through an online store, or a television broadcast, the journey always involves a tremendous effort.
+Whether a gem is offered to consumers at a traditional jewelry store’s counter, through an online store, or a television broadcast, the journey involves a tremendous effort.
 Tons of earth and countless hours of labor are needed to bring a gem from mine to market.

 Second, some cultures, especially cultures that value community over individuality, and that have lived on their lands since time immemorial, will not allow gem mining.
 They forbid mining since it destroys what is sacred to their community.
 From a distance and another culture it is easy to wonder, but I honor these people and prefer mining operations that treat the land for what is it – our precious home.